knowit/snappysense/aws-iot-backend/README.md

 If the cert was created under the Dataplattform **production** account then use the Dataplattform 1Password account; if you used your AWS sandbox account, then upload the file to your own 1Password account.

+## The `dbop` program

+The `dbop` command line utility is a simple Go program that talks to AWS DynamoDB.
+You need to have `go` on your machine, which you can get from `https://golang.org`, your package manager, and in other ways.

+To build, go to `aws-iot-backend/dbop` and run `go build`.
+The executable should appear in that directory.
+It is run as explained in earlier sections.

+To run it, you must have set up your AWS credentials in the normal way for the AWS CLI, either as environment variables or in a ~/.aws/credentials file.

+For some general help, run `dbop help`.